How to Dispute Incorrect Information on Experian Credit Report

 If Your Report is Not Corrected

 If, however, Experian does not correct the errors, you can resubmit the dispute with additional documents or additional explanation and hope that they see it your way.
 You could also contact the bank or the lender who supplied Experian with the information and determine if they are responsible for the error.
-You could also contact a credit report attorney who can use their experience to expedite things.
+You could also contact a lawyers that sue Experian who can use their experience to expedite things.
 We discuss taking legal action against Experian in the next section.

 What if Your Credit Report Dispute is Ignored by Experian?